ekoka/tuts/bitwise/fractional.md

                 =>  1 x 1/10⁷
                 =>  1 x 1/10⁸
                 =>  0 x 1/10⁹

-                ...
+                ...and on and on...

 ### A few useful observations from the above:

-- Similarly to the way that doubling a binary value shifts its bit values to the left, halving a binary value shifts its bit values to the right.
+When multiplying a base-10 number by ten, you shift all its digits to the left, including the ones to the right of the period (which are theoretical zeros for a whole number).
+When dividing a base-10 number you do the opposite, you shift all digits to the right.

+Similarly, multiplying a base-2 number by two results in shifting all its digits to the left and dividing by two shifts all digits to the right

 The above implies that if I have decimal value 0.725 which is the binary equivalent 0.11, by twice doubling the latter I'm shifting it twice to the left to become binary 11.
-We can verify that 0.725 * 2 * 2 = 3, which is indeed 11 in binary.
+It's easy enough to verify that 0.725 * 2 * 2 = 3, is indeed 11 in binary.

-- The first fractional power of 2 has the decimal value of 0.5, the result of 1/2¹.
+Dividing 1 by 2 gives us 0.5 in base-10, but in base-2 it's 0.1 (shifted to the right).
+This is the first fractional power of 2, the result of 1/2¹.
 Any value equal or larger than decimal 0.5 and less than 1 is also contained between binary 0.1 and 1.

 i.e. the following are equivalent:

     base-10:  0 [.......]
 0.5 [.......]
 1
     base-2 :  0 [.......]
 0.1 [.......]
 1

-- A corollary of the above is that any value between decimal .5 and 1 in its binary expression has a leading 1 bit set right after the period.

-    e.g. 0.5293, 0.73882, 0.99382, 0.6783 when expressed in binary all begin like 0.1...
-    whereas 0.4923, 0.2893, 0.10293 when expressed in binary will all begin like 0.0...
+A side-effect of the above is that any value between decimal .5 and 1 in its binary expression has a leading 1 bit set right after the period.
+That is, 0.5293, 0.73882, 0.99382, 0.6783 when expressed in binary all begin like 0.1...  whereas 0.4923, 0.2893, 0.10293 when expressed in binary will all begin like 0.0...

 This gives us the basis of a scheme to write any base-10 value containing fractional parts in its binary form.